Skip to content

 Caring for your jewelry

-Many women enjoy wearing jewelry on a daily basis.
+Many women enjoy wearing jewelry every day.
 However, with regular use, these accessories can lose their shine and color.
-Water, sun, and time can alter the beauty of the materials that make up earrings , bracelets , or necklaces .
+Water, sun, and time can alter the beauty of the materials used in earrings , bracelets , and necklaces .
 The leather jewelry we offer at Nune is special: the materials they are made of require specific care.
 We present some tips, ideas, and tricks for taking care of your precious leather jewelry.
 Follow the guide!

 Recycled leather

-As pretty as it may be, leather is nonetheless fragile; many elements can damage it and make it lose its shine.
-This is particularly the case with humidity: when it comes into contact with water, it can deteriorate and lose its colors.
-You should therefore avoid wearing this type of jewelry in the following situations: shower, swimming pool, beach, or outdoors in pouring rain .
-The same goes for sports and physical activities during which you may sweat: sweat and wet skin are harmful to your earrings, necklaces, pendants and bracelets.
-This applies to all types of leather, including vegan leather.
+As beautiful as it may be, leather is still fragile; many things can damage it and make it lose its luster.
+This is especially true of humidity: when it comes into contact with water, it can deteriorate and lose its color.
+Therefore , you should avoid wearing this type of jewelry in the following situations: showering, swimming pools, the beach, or outdoors in heavy rain .
+The same applies to sports and physical activities during which you might sweat: sweat and damp skin are harmful to your earrings, necklaces, pendants, and bracelets.
+This is true for all types of leather, including vegan leather.

-Here are some more helpful tips regarding leather.
+Here are some other useful tips regarding leather.

-• Do not put perfume, lotion, cream or toothpaste on your jewelry.
+• Do not apply perfume, lotion, cream or toothpaste to your jewelry.

 • Avoid exposing them to the sun for too long.